 2. To promote ethical and professional conduct.

-A legal assistant is governed by the American Bar Association Model Code of Professional Responsibility and the American Bar Association Model Rules of Professional Conduct.
+Paralegals and legal assistants are governed by the American Bar Association Model Code of Professional Responsibility and the American Bar Association Model Rules of Professional Conduct.
 WDALA stresses ethics and has adopted the NALA Code of Ethics.

-3. To promote networking among association members, NALA, and members of the legal profession.
+3. To promote networking among association members, NALA, and members of the legal community.

-NALA is the voice for all affiliate associations.
-NALA cooperates with local, state and national bar associations in setting standards for paralegals and legal assistants.
+NALA is the national voice for all affiliated associations.
+NALA cooperates with local, state, and national bar associations in setting standards for paralegals and legal assistants.
 Visit www.nala.org for additional information about NALA.